cucciaa/4-25-Capstone-Deliverable/README.md

 box-plot, one could infer that since white wine data points cluster towards the top, it is safe to say that white wine tends to be sweeter than red wine since the red wine data points are clustered more twoards the bottom.

-Finally, the last box-plot compares the wines’ data based off of volatile acidity.
+Additionally, the last box-plot compares the wines’ data based off of volatile acidity.
 While studying the box-plot, it is shown that the red wine quartile range has a higher value than the white wine’s range, meaning that red wine tends to have a higher volatile acidity.